databrary/www/databrary/input/pages/access/faq.md

 	<div>
 		<p>Data sharing embodies the ideals of open scientific inquiry.
 It contributes to transparency and bolsters scientific integrity.</p>
-		<p>A history of data sharing and a commitment to share data may enhance the likelihood of funding.
+		<p>A history and commitment of sharing data may enhance the likelihood of funding.
 Federal funding agencies and private foundations are now requesting data management and data sharing plans.
 Your work will receive more citations.
-Users will cite your data set or tools and the papers associated with them.</p>
+Users will cite your dataset or tools and the papers associated with them.</p>
 		<p>The more investigators who share and the more information they share, the more the community of researchers will benefit, the more scientists will discover, and the more the public will benefit from the accelerated pace of discovery about human behavior and development.</p>
 	</div>
 </section>